If you're considering self-esteem counseling, you probably know what it's like to doubt yourself and your worth.

-Women also get a lot of 'you’re not okay' messages from society.
+Women also get a lot of "you’re not okay" messages from culture and society.
 They can affect your body image, your confidence in making decisions about your life, your trust in yourself and others, your beliefs about what’s possible for you, and your behaviors at work and home.

 Messages about your self-worth are confusing and contradictory.
 As a result you might…

 - feel obligated to please people and seek approval

 - have trouble trusting yourself and saying "no"

 - put your needs at the bottom of the list